-Stem Cell Therapy for Skin Allergy in Dogs and Cats (Pet’s)
+Stem Cell Therapy for Skin Allergy in Dogs and Cats

 Atopic allergic itch dermatitis is one of the most common skin allergies in dogs and cats.
-Allergic itch skin dermatitis in pets is usually manifested by the dog or cat itching, biting and causing self-trauma which then leads to hair loss (alopecia) and often secondary bacterial skin infection (pyoderma) and secondary yeast infection (Malassezia).
+Allergic itch skin dermatitis in pets is usually manifested by the dog or cat itching, biting, and causing self-trauma which then leads to hair loss (alopecia) and often secondary bacterial skin infection (pyoderma), or/and secondary yeast infection (Malassezia).

-Atopic allergic skin dermatitis conjures up thoughts of stressed animals, unhappy owners and frustrated veterinarians.
+Atopic allergic skin dermatitis conjures up thoughts of stressed animals, unhappy owners, and frustrated veterinarians.
 Atopic itch allergic dermatitis in pets is possibly the number one reason for a veterinary office visit for a dog or cat owner.

 Stem cells are powerful healing cells that both you and your pet naturally store in a dormant form.
 Your dog or cat’s stem cells are extracted from their fat (adipose tissue) among a mixture of cells termed the Stromal Vascular Fraction (SVF).
 The SVF is rich in complementary cells and bioactive peptides that contribute to cell proliferation and tissue regeneration.

-Dr. Kraemer’s in house stem cell therapy isolates stem cells from your dog or cat’s fatty tissue, then activates them (placing the cells into a hyperactive mode) and within hours, reintroduces them to injured and needed body parts.
+Dr. Kraemer’s in-house stem cell therapy isolates stem cells from your dog or cat’s fatty tissue, then activates them (placing the cells into a hyperactive mode) and within hours, reintroduces them to injured and needed body parts.

 Stem Cell Therapy for skin allergy in Dogs and Cats Rule of Thumb:

-Dr. Kraemer’s in-house stem cell therapy service has the advantage over other stem cell providers because the extracting, processing, and treating is all done on location the same day, thus eliminating unnecessary and unwanted cell death due to transportation and time gap between extraction and treatment.
+Dr. Kraemer’s in-house stem cell therapy service has the advantage over other stem cell providers because the extracting, processing and treating are all done on location the same day, thus eliminating unnecessary and unwanted cell death due to transportation and time gap between extraction and treatment.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and Cats Tip #1: Any pet, dog or cat when presented with itching, red irritated skin, patchy hair, bumps, color change and thickness of the effected skin, should suspect allergic atopic itch dermatitis to be the cause.
+Tip #1 ALLERGIES: Any pet, dog, or cat when presented with itching, red irritated skin, patchy hair, bumps, color change, and thickness of the affected skin, should suspect allergic atopic itch dermatitis to be the cause.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and Cats Tip #2: Allergic atopic itch dermatitis in most pets, dogs and cats is localized to the ears, paws, legs, arm pits and abdomen.
+Tip #2 ALLERGY DISTRIBUTION: Allergic atopic itch dermatitis in most pets, dogs, and cats is localized to the ears, paws, legs, armpits, and abdomen.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and Cats Tip #3: Common allergens effecting dogs and cats suspected of itch atopic allergic dermatitis include grass, weeds and trees as well as indoor allergens like mold, dust mites and human dandruff.
+Tip #3 ALLERGENS: Common allergens affecting dogs and cats suspected of itch atopic allergic dermatitis include grass, weeds, and trees as well as indoor allergens like mold, dust mites, and human dandruff.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and CatsTip #4: For your pets with itching and allergy dermatitis who are under a year old, I recommend an elimination dietary trial to rule out food allergies
+Tip #4 FOOD ALLERGY: For your pets with itching and allergy dermatitis who are under a year old, I recommend an elimination dietary trial to rule out food allergies

 Tip #5 PRP: Platelet Rich Plasma (PRP) allows for an adjunctive autologous value to be added to the stem cell fraction.
 Platelet Rich Plasma is derived from an autologous whole blood sample from the patient and once processed yields many healing growth factors.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and Cats Tip #6: You should use a flea preventative on your pet especially in geographic location where fleas are common.
+Tip #6 FLEA PREVENTIVE: You should use a flea preventative on your pet, especially in geographic locations where fleas are common.

-Dr. Kraemer’s Stem Cell Therapy for skin allergy in Dogs and Cats Tip #7: OTC antihistamines can be used for dog skin allergies like atopic itch dermatitis but it’s therapeutic effect is questionable.
+Tip #7 ANTI HISTAMINS: OTC antihistamines can be used for dog skin allergies like atopic itch dermatitis but their therapeutic effect is questionable.